 28 Jun Six Ways to Get Your Child Ready for Braces

-Understandably, many kids are nervous and some are even a little scared about the entire experience.
+Many kids are nervous and some are even a little scared about getting braces.
 The internet is replete with tactical advice, tips and “what to expect” blog posts and videos about getting braces so we wanted to focus on the experience and offer ideas that can help you make things more tolerable for your child.
 So we thought we would take a different approach and provide a few ideas and suggestions that go beyond practical and get to the heart of your child’s experience with braces.

 This is a major life event no matter your age with many changes to get used to.
 Here are a few things you can do to help your child (and your family) prepare for this new season.